-D. In Summary, What Does EPA Expect To Happen With Respect to Attainment Demonstrations for the Severe 1-Hour Ozone Nonattainment Areas?
+D. In Summary, What Does EPA Expect to Happen With Respect To Attainment Demonstrations for the Philadelphia 1- Hour Ozone Nonattainment Area?

-The following table shows a summary of information on what EPA expects from States to allow EPA to approve the 1-hour ozone attainment demonstration SIPs.
+The following table shows a summary of information on what EPA expects from the States in which the Philadelphia area is located to allow EPA to approve the 1-hour ozone attainment demonstration SIPs.

-TABLE 3.-SUMMARY SCHEDULE OF FUTURE ACTIONS RELATED TO ATTAINMENT DEMONSTRATION FOR THE PHILADEL-PHIA-WILMINGTON-TRENTON SEVERE NONATTAINMENT AREA IN PENNSYLVANIA AND WHICH IS LOCATED IN THE OTR
+TABLE 3.-SUMMARY SCHEDULE OF FUTURE ACTIONS RELATED TO ATTAINMENT DEMONSTRATION FOR THE PHILADELPHIA-WILMINGTON-TRENTON SEVERE NONATTAINMENT AREA IN MARYLAND AND WHICH IS LOCATED IN THE OTR

-Required no later than Action 12/31/99 State submits the following to EPA: Motor vehicle emissions budget Commitments or reaffirmation of a previous commitment to do the following: Submit by 10/31/01 measures for additional emission reductions as required in the attainment demonstration test; for additional emission reduction measures developed through the regional process, the State must also submit a commitment for the additional measures and a backstop commitment to adopt and submit by 10/31/01 intrastate measures for the emission reductions in the event the OTR process does not recommend measures that produce emission reductions.
-Submit revised SIP and motor vehicle emissions budget by 10/31/01 if additional measures (due by 10/31/01) affect the motor vehicle emissions inventory. -Revise SIP and motor vehicle emissions budget 1 year after MOBILE6 is issued. -Perform a mid-course review. -A list of potential control measures that could provide additional emission reductions needed to attain the standard.
-4/15/00 State submits in final any submissions made in draft by 12/31/99.
-Before EPA final rulemaking State submit enforceable commitments for any above-mentioned commitments that may not yet have been subjected to public hearing.
-12/31/00 -State submits adopted modeled measures relied on in attainment demonstration or relied upon for ROP through the attainment year. -State revises and submits SIP and motor vehicle emissions budget to account for Tier 2 reductions as needed .
-10/31/01 -OTR States submit additional measures developed through regional process or intrastate measures. -State revises SIP and motor vehicle emissions budget if the additional measures are for motor vehicle category.
-Within 1 yr. after release of MOBILE6 model 12/31/03
+Req'd no later than: Action 12/31/99 State submits the following to EPA: -Motor vehicle emissions budget.1 -Commitments2 or reaffirmation of a previous enforceable commitment to do the following: -Submit by 10/31/01 measures for additional emission reductions as required in the at- tainment demonstration test;3 for additional emission reduction measures developed through the regional process, the State must also submit a commitment for the additional measures and a backstop commitment to adopt and submit by 10/31/01 intrastate meas- ures for the emission reductions in the event the OTR process does not recommend measures that produce emission reductions. -Submit revised SIP & motor vehicle emissions budget by 10/31/01 if additional meas- ures (due by 10/31/01) affect the motor vehicle emissions inventory. -Revise SIP & motor vehicle emissions budget 1 year after MOBILE6 issued.3 -Perform a mid-course review.
+1/15/00 -A list of potential control measures that could provide additional emission reductions needed to attain the standard.
+4 4/15/00 Before EPA final rulemaking State submits in final any submissions made in draft by 12/31/99.
+State submits enforceable commitments for any above-mentioned commitments that may not yet have been subjected to public hearing.
+12/31/00 State submits adopted modeled measures relied on in attainment demonstration or relied upon for ROP through the attainment year.
+State revises & submits SIP & motor vehicle emissions budget to account for Tier 2 reductions as needed.5 10/31/01 -OTR States submit additional measures developed through the regional process.